-Born in 1850 to an Anglo-Irish father and Greek mother, Hearn experienced a childhood that right from the start was beset with difficulties.
-His parents separated when he was just six years old, and he was subsequently raised by a great-aunt living in Dublin.
+Born in 1850 to an Anglo-Irish father and Greek mother, Hearn experienced a childhood that right from the start was beset with hardship.
+His parents separated when he was just six years old and he was subsequently raised by a great-aunt living in Dublin.
 At the age of 16 he had an accident that cost him the sight in his left eye, and soon after that came word of his father's death at sea.
 As if all this calamity were not enough for one so young, his great-aunt went bankrupt and he had no choice but to abandon his schooling.

 A recently discovered letter sent to a friend in London in 1903 appears to reveal a sense of estrangement with Japan toward the end of his life.
-On September 26, 1904, he sadly succumbed to a heart attack, but not before bequeathing a wealth of unique insights into a land little known to his contemporaries in the Western world.
+On September 26, 1904, he succumbed to a heart attack, but not before bequeathing a wealth of unique insights into a land little known to his contemporaries in the Western world.